kostya1F634/full-screenify/README.md

 ```
 #### From settings
 ```
-Download repository like archive and install it manually from settings
+Download repository like archive and install it manually from plasma settings
 ```